 Caroline commissioned me to draw a portrait of her mums Tibetan Terrier Hollie who passed away at the age of 14.
 I was so excited to draw Hollie as I have my own Tibetan Terrier and feel I know the dog breed pretty well.
 I hope you like it!

 Melanie : This is my most recent dog portrait of my drawing board it's a lovely dog called Hollie and she's a Tibetan Terrier.
 We've got a Tibetan Terrier so it was really nice to be able to draw another little character - they've got so much character these dogs and I love drawing long fur.
 If I zoom in slightly closer you should be able to see a little more detail.
 My portrait is a 12 by 10 pencil drawing and it's going to be packed up and sent off today to my client.
 I hope that my recipient is thrilled - thank you for watching and I'll have another video along shortly.

-Paula had recently lost her beautiful dog called Teasel and emailed to ask if I would create a portrait for her.
+Paula had recently lost her beautiful dog called Teasel and emailed to ask if I would create a dog portrait for her.
 I drew Teasel at 10 x 8 size and you can see a photo of Paula and Teasel's portrait in my testimonials section of my website.
-Have a look also in the final scan tab to see a larger version of the drawing.
+Have a look also in the final scan tab to see a larger version of my drawing.